A new model for magnetoreception

-Certain migratory birds can sense the earth's magnetic field.
+ABSTRACT Certain migratory birds can sense the Earth's magnetic field.
 The nature of this process is not yet properly understood.
-Here we offer a simple explanation according to which birds literally `see' the local magnetic field: Our model relates the well-established radical pair hypothesis to the phenomenon of Haidinger's brush, a capacity to see the polarisation of light.
-This new picture explains recent surprising experimental data indicating long lifetimes for the radical pair.
-Moreover { there is a clear evolutionary path toward this field sensing mechanism: it is an enhancement of a weak effect that may be present in many species.}
+Here we offer a simple explanation according to which birds literally `see' the local magnetic field through the impact of a physical rather than a chemical signature of the radical pair: a transient, long-lived electric dipole moment.
+Based on this premise, our new picture can explain recent surprising experimental data indicating long lifetimes for the radical pair.
+Moreover, there is a clear evolutionary path toward this field sensing mechanism: it is an enhancement of a weak effect that may be present in many species. \\~\\ \emph{Keywords:} magnetoreception; radical pair model; quantum coherence